sjdv1982/seamless-config/COMMAND_LANGUAGE.md

 - project: my-shared-project
 - inherit_from_parent

-# .seamless.yaml (ignored)
+# .seamless.yaml (ignored in Git)
 - clusters:
     local:
       tunnel: false
       frontends: [...]
-    local_cluster: local
+    mycluster:
+      tunnel: true
+      frontends: [...]
 - cluster: local
 - stage prod:
-  - project: production-project
+  - cluster: mycluster
 ```

-The `.seamless.yaml` snippet defines local clusters, selects the `local` entry
-as both the active cluster and `local_cluster`, and only switches to the
+The `.seamless.yaml` snippet defines the local and mycluster clusters, selects the `local` entry as the active cluster, and only switches to the
-`production-project` when the current stage equals `prod`.
+`mycluster` cluster when the current stage equals `prod`.